kaustubhsridhar/time-series-OOD/ours/README.md

-# These are the instruction for reproducing CODiT's results
+# These are the instruction for reproducing CODiT's results on CARLA and DRIFT datasets.
+For generating results on GAIT dataset, cd gait and follow instructions in gait/README.md

 ## This code is build on
      1. Video CLip Order Prediction's code - https://github.com/xudejing/video-clip-order-prediction